containerd/containerd/docs/client-opts.md

 ```

 Adding your new option to spec generation is as easy as importing your new package and adding the option when creating a spec.
+Note: if you run client in container you should bind containerd root path in the container and the container should have mount capability.

 ```go
 import "github.com/crosbymichael/monitor"